dyarawilliams/100-days-of-code/r1-log.md

 ### R1D85
 Worked on my Horoscope app today completed all the main parts just have to fix a few bugs in it.
 Still learning how to use Javascript DOM.

+### R1D86
+Worked on my horoscope app .. added a clear button to reset the form and data underneath.
+Also, read Eloquent Javascript Chapter 5: Higher-Order Functions very interesting.